elizabethdaly/pands-project/README.md

 ## Discriminating between species <a name="paragraph4"></a>
 Python script: **class-separation.py**

-While researching the iris data set I found that there are lots of example analyses online ranging from very simple ones which just describe the data set, to very complicated machine learning and LDA and PCA analyses.
-It seems to be commonly used to demonstrate classification problems such as how to seperate classes from each other and how to predict which class a sample belongs to if the class label for that sample is unknown.
+While researching the iris data set I found that there are lots of example analyses online ranging from very simple ones which just describe the data set, to very complicated classification and machine learning analyses.
+It seems to be commonly used to demonstrate classification problems, such as how to seperate classes from each other and how to predict which class a sample belongs to if the class label for that sample is unknown.
 The classes here are the three species, there are 50 samples per class, with each sample consisting of four variables or attributes (SepalLength, SepalWidth, PetalLength, PetalWidth).
 Part of the output of **class-separation.py** looks like:
 ![get-data.py output](class-separation_OP.JPG)

 ### Histograms of variable values <a name="histall"></a>

 I started by asking if the variables for each class are well separated from each other?
-If they are, then it could be possible to predict which species a particular observation belongs to given a variable value.
-I plotted  histograms of each attribute for all three species at the same time using the **Pandas** groupby() and hist() functions.
-Some options used include:
+If so, then it could be possible to predict which species a particular observation belongs to if given a variable value but not the class label.
+I plotted  histograms of each attribute for all three species at the same time using the **Pandas groupby()** and **hist()** functions.
+Some options used in this script include:
 * species = data.Name.unique() to store the unique values in DataFrame data['Name'] column.
 * .hist() kwargs alpha=0.5 (0.0 transparent through 1.0 opaque) to see overlapping histograms.
 * .hist() parameter Stacked=True so that multiple data are stacked on top of each other.
 * plt.legend((species), loc='best', fontsize=12) to get the correct legend for each plot.
-I spent a long time trying to get this right as trying to insert a legend with hist(label=) resulted in all histograms having the same legend, the first one in species array.
+I spent a long time trying to get this right.
+First I tried to insert a legend with hist(label=), but that resulted in all histograms having the same legend, the first one in the species array.
 I found out that there is only one legend per plot, so it needs to be updated each time a histogram is drawn on a given plot.
 This syntax was able to do that.
 * legend box style and transparency set with fancybox=True (round edges on legend box) and framealpha=0.5 (to allow for visualization of data behind the box in this relatively crowded figure).

 ![Histograms all attributes](Hist_4attributes.jpeg)

-I started by generating four seperate figures, but a single properly formatted figure with four subplots looks much better.
+I started by generating four seperate figures, but a single, properly-formatted figure, with four subplots, looks much better.
 From this plot it is clear that SepalLength and SepalWidth would not be good variables to look at if trying to separate the three species as the histograms for each species overlap significantly.
 However, the Iris setosa histograms for PetalLength and PetalWidth values seem to be well seperated from those of the other two species.
-So it would be possible to roughly assign an observation to class Iris setosa if given the values of these two variables.
+So, it would be possible to roughly assign an observation to class Iris setosa if given the values of these two variables.

 ### Swarmplot of variable values <a name="swarmall"></a>
 ![Swarmplot](SwarmPlot.jpeg)

-I came across a Seaborn swarmplot of the iris data set in the package documentation.
+I came across a **Seaborn swarmplot** of the iris data set in the package documentation.
 It offers a way to clearly plot all observations in a data set, as observations with the same value are seperated from each other - that's why the data above shows a spread along the x axis.
-There is a similar function called stripplot which does not do this, so the resulting plot is more crowded in x.
-This swarmplot also provides another good visual illustration of how Iris setosa is separated from the other two species if one is looking at PetalLength and PetalWidth variables.
-The colour palatte in the plot was set to be identical to that used for the histograms above, making it easy to recognise the different species.
-Comment.
+It's a good option for data sets that are not too big.
+There is a similar function called stripplot which does not seperate observations, so the resulting plot is more crowded in x.
+The colour palette in the plot above was set to be identical to that already used for the histograms, making it easy to recognise and keep track of the different species.
+This swarmplot provides another good visual illustration of how Iris setosa is well separated from the other two species if one is looking at the variables PetalLength and PetalWidth.
+Even the other two species, Iris versicolor and virginica, are reasonably well separated in these variables.
+SepalWidth seems to be the variable with most overlap between species, with SepalLength not far behind.
+This is my opinion based purely on the figures I've plotted so far.

 ## Relationships between variables <a name="paragraph5"></a>
 Python script: **variable-relations.py**

 ### Scatter matrix <a name="scatter"></a>

-I first tried **Pandas** scatter_matrix to examine if there is a linear correlation between any of the four variables, but the three species were indistinguishable in the resulting figure.
-I needed to use the Seaborn data visualization library in order to differentiate between classes (species), specifically the **Seaborn** pairplot function.
+I first tried **Pandas scatter_matrix** to examine if there is a linear correlation between any of the four variables, but the three species were indistinguishable in the resulting figure.
+I needed to use the Seaborn data visualization library in order to differentiate between classes (species), specifically the **Seaborn pairplot** function.
 The R-bloggers website listed in the references below gives a good simple explanation of what the scatter matrix means.
 Briefly, each variable is plotted against itself and all the others (here there are four variables so 4 x 4 = 16 subplots).
-If the data points look like they are tending to form a line (row 4 col 3 showing PetalWidth vs PetalLength), then those two variables are probably correlated; if they don't (row 1 col 2 showing SepalLength vs SepalWidth), then there is less of a correlation.
-From this plot it looks as if PetalLength and PetalWidth are highly correlated for all species.
+If the data points look like they are tending to form a line (row 4 col 3 showing PetalWidth vs PetalLength), then those two variables are probably linearly correlated; if they don't (row 1 col 2 showing SepalLength vs SepalWidth), then there is less/no correlation.
+From this plot it looks as if PetalLength and PetalWidth (row 3 col 4 and row 4 col 3) are highly correlated for all species.
+On the other hand, it looks as if there may be a linear correlation between PetalLength and SepalLength (row 3 col 1) for Iris versicolor and virginica, but not for Iris setosa because a line drawn through the data points would have a slope of almost zero.
 Where two variables are correlated one could imagine being able to perform a good linear fit to the plot of one versus the other.
 The diagonal subplots here are histograms of that variable and are identical to the histograms I've already plotted in the last section.
-Some of keywords/options used here with pairplot include:
+Some of keywords/options used here with **pairplot** include:
 * Parameter hue="Name" means that each "Name" (species) is plotted using a different colour.
 * Parameter diag_kind='hist' means that the diagonal plots in the scatter matrix are histograms of variable values.
 These are identical to the histograms I've already plotted using Pandas.
 * I also set the palette="pastel" to continue the same colour theme I've been using up to now.